Tochemey/goakt/docs/design/principle.md

 **Schema evolution** -- Protobuf's field-numbering scheme gives you forward and backward compatibility out of the box.
 You can add new fields to a message without breaking actors that have not been updated yet -- critical in rolling deployments where nodes may run different versions.

 **Performance** -- Protobuf's binary encoding is compact and fast to marshal/unmarshal.
 In a high-throughput actor system, serialization overhead matters.
-Protocol Buffers consistently outperform JSON and most text-based formats in both size and speed.
+Protocol Buffers typically offer better size and speed than JSON and other text-based formats.

 **Cross-language potential** -- Because `.proto` files generate code in many languages, message definitions serve as a language-neutral contract.
 Even though GoAkt is a Go framework, its messages are inherently portable.